emaphp/eMapper/README.md

 <br/>
 #####Introduction
-While associations are pretty useful by themselves you may want to go a step further.
 A dynamic attibute is a property that is the result of a query or calculation.
-This means that attributes could either be associated to a macro or a custom user query.
+Dynamic attributes allow us to retrieve non-associated data for a given entity.

 <br/>
 #####Querys

 This example introduces a new entity class named *Sale*.
 A sale is obviously related to a product.
-Let's say that we want to obtain that product using the corresponding column.
+Let's say that we want to obtain that product without declaring an association.
 In order to do this, we add a **product** property which includes a special *@Query* annotation.
 This annotation expects a string containing the query that solves this association.
-Notice that *Sale* must define a **productId** property in order to store the value sent to the query.
+Notice that *Sale* must define a **productId** property in order to store the value to send to the query.

 ```php
 namespace Acme\Factory;